-So you have lousy soil or limited space, but you still want to garden?
-Got cinder blocks?
-Build a raised bed garden!
+Do you have lousy soil but want to start a garden?
+Consider building a concrete block raised bed garden!

-The disadvantages are that they require extra labor and cost to construct, and they tend to require more watering.
 People build their raised bed gardens in a variety of ways.
-The super rich posh people may use red cedar or stone.
-Some use pressure treated lumber while others refuse.
+If money is no object, you can use red cedar or stone.
+Some use pressure treated lumber while others refuse on toxicity grounds.
 It’s largely a personal choice.
-The lowest cost option to build raised beds is actually free, you just pile the dirt into mounds.
-For flower gardens you can use railroad ties (if you like chemical shit leaching into the soil).
-Ranger Man uses concrete blocks.
+The lowest-cost option to build raised beds is actually free, you just pile the dirt into mounds.
+But I prefer concrete blocks!

-- Blocks are surprisingly easy to salvage from random places: vacant lots, behind barns, and wherever else.
+- Concrete blocks are easy to salvage from vacant lots, behind barns, the town dump, and wherever else.

-- They provide a nice, wide platform that you can sit on to plant, weed and water.
+- Covered with flat blocks, concrete block raised beds provide a nice, wide platform that you can sit on to plant, weed, and water.

 - Easily adaptable to form hoop houses, screen plants, etc.

 Those are advantages specific to concrete block raised beds, but raised beds in any form have advantages as well.

 - No tilling required (less compaction from stepping on the soil).

 - They’re easier to work (again, less bending over).

 - The soil warms earlier in the spring.